quantsnd/club_resources/README.md

 <img align="right" width="200" height="180" src="https://github.com/kyduff/qcnd/blob/readme_updates/nd_logo.png">

 Table of Contents:

-1. About the Club
+:one: About the Club

-2. Club Communication
+:two: Club Communication

-3. GitHub and Git
+:three: GitHub and Git

-4. Interacting With the Code
+:four: Interacting With the Code

-5. Reference Materials
+:five: Reference Materials

 ### 1. About the Club